stleerh/documents/blogs/packet_drops/packets_drop.md

 component using ~22% and ~9% more vCPU and memory respectively when compared to baseline whereas the impact on other components in not significant (less than 3% increase).

+## Feedback

+We hope you liked this article !

+Netobserv is an OpenSource project [available on github](https://github.com/netobserv).
+Feel free to share your [ideas](https://github.com/netobserv/network-observability-operator/discussions/categories/ideas), [use cases](https://github.com/netobserv/network-observability-operator/discussions/categories/show-and-tell) or [ask the community for help](https://github.com/netobserv/network-observability-operator/discussions/categories/q-a).